-For a more detailed discussion of our fiscal 2021 results, please refer to the financial statements for the fiscal year ended September 30, 2021 included in our Annual Report.
+For a more detailed discussion of our fiscal 2022 results, please refer to the financial statements for the fiscal year ended September 30, 2022 included in our Annual Report.

-Fiscal 2021 Executive Compensation Highlights.
-Highlights of our fiscal 2021 executive compensation program include the following:
+Fiscal 2022 Executive Compensation Highlights.
+Highlights of our fiscal 2022 executive compensation program include the following:

 - Pay-for-Performance.
 A substantial portion of the compensation for each of our NEOs is tied to Company performance against objectives set by the Committee.
-As a group, approximately 67% of the target total compensation for our NEOs (base salary, target annual incentive and long-term equity awards based on grant date fair value) is provided in the form of variable, at-risk compensation. - Fiscal 2021 Annual Incentive Plan.
+As a group, approximately 71% of the target total compensation for our NEOs (base salary, target annual incentive and long-term equity awards based on grant date fair value) is provided in the form of variable, at-risk compensation. - Fiscal 2022 Annual Incentive Plan.
 We established rigorous financial and strategic objectives tied to the annual operating plan approved by the Company's Board of Directors.
-Based on our performance relative to those objectives, the aggregate payout under the incentive plan was approximately 150.0% for the fiscal year. - Equity Incentive Awards.
+Based on our performance relative to those objectives, the aggregate payout under the incentive plan for the fiscal year was approximately 94.0% for the NEOs, other than one NEO with business unit objectives, whose payout was approximately 97%. - Equity Incentive Awards.
 Beginning in fiscal 2018, the long-term incentive compensation for our executive officers has been provided in the form of stock options and restricted shares.
 The Committee determined, and continues to believe, that this mix is appropriate in light of the current stage of our vascular intervention products strategy and the alignment provided by these awards with the long-term nature of the strategic decisions that are being made in connection with that strategy. - •Market-based Approach to Establishing Compensation.
 As a helpful reference point in making executive compensation decisions, the Committee utilizes market data from an appropriate and relevant group of peer companies.
-For fiscal 2021, the peer group consisted of 18 companies of comparative size (revenue, number of employees, and market capitalization) and business profile (generally medical device and equipment manufacturers and suppliers). - •Shareholder Advisory Vote on Executive Compensation.
-At our annual meeting of shareholders held in February 2021, we held an advisory vote on executive compensation.
-Approximately 98% of our shareholders that voted on this proposal approved the compensation of our NEOs as disclosed in the proxy statement for that meeting.
+For fiscal 2022, the peer group consisted of 17 companies of comparative size (revenue, number of employees, and market capitalization) and business profile (generally medical device and equipment manufacturers and suppliers). - •Shareholder Advisory Vote on Executive Compensation.
+At our annual meeting of shareholders held in February 2022, we held an advisory vote on executive compensation.
+Approximately 95% of our shareholders that voted on this proposal approved the compensation of our NEOs as disclosed in the proxy statement for that meeting.
 The Committee reviewed these final vote results and determined that, given the level of support, no material changes to our executive compensation policies and programs were necessary as a result of the advisory vote on executive compensation.

 Executive Compensation Governance Highlights.
-We believe that the following executive compensation-related practices, which were in effect during fiscal 2021, serve our shareholders' long-term interests:
+We believe that the following executive compensation-related practices, which were in effect during fiscal 2022, serve our shareholders' long-term interests:

-What We Do What We Don't Do ✓ Maintain an executive compensation program designed to align pay with performance. × No tax gross-ups or single-trigger equity acceleration upon a change of control. • Structure a substantial portion of pay opportunities in the form of "atrisk" performance-based compensation. × No excessive perquisites.
+What We Do What We Don't Do

+• Maintain an executive compensation program designed to align pay with performance. × No tax gross-ups or single-trigger equity acceleration upon a change of control.
+1 Structure a substantial portion of pay opportunities in the form of "atrisk" performance-based compensation. × No excessive perquisites.
 1 Conduct an annual say-on-pay vote. × No guaranteed bonuses.
 1 Maintain an incentive compensation clawback policy. × No backdating or repricing of stock options. • Utilize robust stock ownership guidelines for executive officers and directors. × No supplemental executive retirement plans.
-1 Have double-trigger change of control severance arrangements. × No hedging and pledging transactions by directors or executive officers. ✓ Retain an independent compensation consultant.
+1 Have double-trigger change of control severance arrangements. × No hedging and pledging transactions by directors or executive officers.
+1 Retain an independent compensation consultant.
 1 Periodically conduct a compensation risk review.